oceanboy123/Intrusion_Redo/README.md

 ### ETL data manipulation
 - Description: Extraction of variables of interest.
 Normalizes profiles’ depths and fills with NaNs.
-Integrate profile arrays into a matrix the dimensions correspond to depth and date of measurements.Horizontal and vertical interpolation of profiles.
+Integrate profile arrays into a matrix where the dimensions correspond to depth and date of measurements.
+Horizontal and vertical interpolation of profiles.
 And calculation of depth range averages for identification of deep and mid-depth intrusions.

 ```bash